-According to the B2B Marketing report, 66% of marketers surveyed answered that case studies were the most effective content format.
+According to the B2B Marketing report, 66% of marketers surveyed answered that case studies were the most effective content format in their strategies.
 In Eccolo Media’s B2B Technology Content Survey Report, case studies are the third-most influential content format, just behind white papers and datasheets.

-An efficient case study format includes issues — the reasons it was written —, an environmental analysis — problems and opportunities that must be examined by the leader —, and how products and services from businesses help solving the original point.
+An efficient case study format includes a problem to be solved, an environmental analysis — problems and opportunities that must be examined by the leader —, and how products and services from businesses help solve the original point.

 Download this post by entering your email below